-If you don't have the time to read our rewards card wisdom, you can always jump straight to our Experts Choice Awards page.
+If you’re still not sure how to pick the best rewards card for you, why not start with our Mozo Experts Choice Awards page.
 Each year, the Mozo money experts review all rewards credit cards in our database and award those cards that offer the best value to customers based on their spending habits.